 In today’s world, pimples, wrinkles, and skins tone imperfections are usually air brushed out for the fancy magazine covers.
 Sometimes so much so, the likeness of the individual can be lost!

-Final secret tip when getting into Portrait Painting:
+Final secret tip when getting into painting portraits in oils:

 Allow for this by allowing the sitter to view their portrait from a mirror, which will reverse the image again to match what they usually see.